 For some of the best takeout near campus, Evergreen in downtown Corvallis is unbeatable.
 While only open till 9 p.m, Evergreen is worth mentioning for its impressive South and North Indian dishes packed with warm masala spices.
-Crowd favorites include the chicken tikka masala with gorgeous charred chicken, luxurious saag paneer, sizzling tandoori chicken, and pillowy naan.
+Crowd favorites include the chicken tikka masala with gorgeous charred chicken, silky saag paneer, tandoori chicken, and pillowy naan.

-Open until midnight on Saturday (and 10 p.m. all other nights), the Beaver Hut, right on the edge of campus, is a student favorite for its $2 burgers, crispy sweet potato fries, and mountain-sized Tater Tot portions.
+Open until midnight on Saturday (and 10 p.m. all other nights), the Beaver Hut, right on the edge of campus, is a student favorite for its $2 burgers, crispy sweet potato fries, and mountain-sized tater tot portions.
 Simply put, it’s the quintessential greasy — yet satisfying — college fare.

 Taco Vino, on the corner of Monroe and First Street in downtown Corvallis, specializes in tacos with Pacific Northwestern ingredients and a global culinary palette.
 Beef bulgogi short rib tacos arrive topped with pickled veggies, and Painted Hills skirt steak tacos get a dose of radish-lime-habanero pico and avocado puree.
-All tacos, of course, are wrapped in warm, handmade corn tortillas and are 100 percent gluten-free.
+All tacos, of course, are wrapped in warm, hand-made corn tortillas and are 100 percent gluten-free.
 Also on the menu are on-tap sangrias made with in-season fruit and several brews from around Oregon.
 During peak hours, expect to spend 15 to 30 minutes waiting for a table.

 For those wanting to stay as close to campus as possible but still find a solid brunch, Downward Dog on Monroe serves cheesy breakfast burritos from 11 a.m. to 2 p.m.
 Beyond brunch, it’s one of the standout microbreweries around campus with great patio seating.

 - When you have a few extra minutes for lunch, walk across Monroe Avenue to visit Tian Fu DIY Hotpot, a hidden gem serving mouth-numbing, customizable, single-serving portions of hot pot.
-The bowls show off fresh noodles and tender meats and are finished with a generous splash of chili oil.
+The bowls show off fresh noodles and tender meats and are finished with a generous splash of chile oil.
 It’s worth spending a few minutes to sit down to truly enjoy the peppery, Sichuan-style hot pot — especially on one of Oregon’s countless rainy days.

 - Don’t be afraid to get off campus and explore Corvallis’s various events and activities that boast a wide food selection.
-The Fall Festival, usually held at the end of September in Corvallis’s Central Park, usually books some of the best food carts in town –– unmissable is Nick’s Soul Food for cheesy, buttery, salty shrimp and grits and sweet-yet-salty apple pie baked beans.
+The Fall Festival, usually held at the end of September in Corvallis’s Central Park, books some of the best food carts in town — unmissable is Nick’s Soul Food for cheesy, buttery, salty shrimp and grits and sweet-yet-salty apple pie baked beans.

-- Another noteworthy fall activity is visiting one of the local pumpkin patches, like Davis Family Farm, just off Highway 20 –– about a 10-minute drive from campus.
+- Another noteworthy fall activity is visiting one of the local pumpkin patches, like Davis Family Farm, just off Highway 20 — about a 10-minute drive from campus.
 While the farm offers great year-round produce, there’s nothing quite like the warm sugar doughnuts and spiced apple cider available during October.